 Why not miter?

-Cutting both pieces of trim at 45 degrees makes sense in theory.
-But in the real world, two walls rarely form a perfect 90-degree angle.
-So getting two miters to meet tight and right is challenging or impossible.
+Cutting both pieces of trim at 45 degrees to create a 90 degree corner makes sense, at least in theory.
+But in the real world, two walls rarely form a perfect 90-degree angle, so getting two miters to meet tight and right is challenging or impossible.
 And even if you get it tight, the joint will probably open as wood naturally shrinks or swells.
 Coped corners take these elements out of play.

 The basic procedure

 Since the most commonly coped molding is baseboard, we’ll use that as our example.
 Begin by butting the side that won’t be coped into the corner and nail the baseboard in place.
 Now you’re ready to cope the other baseboard.
 There are four basic steps

 The 45-degree cut will—through the magic of geometry—provide a perfect profile to guide your coping cut.
 When you make the miter cut, leave the baseboard a couple inches too long.
 You can cut it to final length after the coping is done.

 Your coping cut doesn’t have to be perfect.
 Even the best trim carpenters use files, rasps and sand-paper to clean up their cope cuts.
 Tight curves, for example, are almost impossible to cut with a coping saw.
 But a small file rounds them easily.

 Keep a scrap of the trim handy so you can check the fit as you fine-tune the cope.
 With really complex profiles, you may have to check and fine-tune the fit a dozen times before you get it right.

 Start out straight up